DongYuls/DongYuls.github.io/_posts/2018-11-06-tensorflow-installation-tutorial.md

 <br/>

 #### 2. Install Pyenv from Git
-Pyenv is a very simple python **version management tool** that lets you easily switch between multiple versions of Python.
+Pyenv is a very simple python **version management tool** that lets you easily switch between multiple versions of python.
 It works like a virtualenv, using UNIX tradition of single-purpose tools that do one thing well.
 `sudo apt-get install git`
 `curl -L https://raw.githubusercontent.com/yyuu/pyenv-installer/master/bin/pyenv-installer | bash`
 Further information can be found in <https://github.com/pyenv/pyenv>.